Bush, George Washington

 - Frank L. Green

-pioneer, farmer, and cattleman, was born probably in Pennsylvania or Louisiana.
-His mother was Scotch-Irish, his father perhaps West Indian.
-He may have been born as early as 1770, but that would have made him seventy-four years old by the time that he came to Oregon in 1844.
-Oral tradition among the family gives his birth year as 1779.
+George Washington Bush was born probably in Pennsylvania or Louisiana.
+His mother was Scotch-Irish, his father perhaps East Indian; little is known of Bush's birth and ancestry.
+He may have been born as early as 1770.
+However, that would have made him seventy-four by the time he came to Oregon in 1844.
+Oral tradition among the family gives the date as 1779.

-Bush found Oregon only a little more tolerant than Missouri The provisional government voted to exclude blacks and to whip those who would not leave but the legislation was ...
+Bush found Oregon only a little more tolerant than Missouri The provisional government voted to exclude blacks and to whip those who would not leave but the ...